 EVs are fast becoming a fixture on the world’s roads with the industry expecting sharp increases in EV deliveries.
 Bloomberg estimates EVs to grow exponentially—from around 3 million vehicles in 2020 to 66 million by 2040.
 The latter represents an astounding two-thirds of the global auto market.[i]

-One thing all these vehicles will need is a charging station.
+One thing all these vehicles will need is a charging station and the newer models feature a battery storage system and two charge points each.
 Actually, the vehicles will need a network of charging stations as they travel from point A to point B. EV charging is becoming an industry in and of itself.
 In 2021, EV charging was a $6.8 billion USD market already.
 By 2025, it is expected to reach over $20 billion USD with a compound annual growth rate (CAGR) of 38%.[ii]

 The plethora of charging stations entering the market brings associated risks.
 With high-voltage electricity being transferred between charging stations and EVs, malfunctions are sure to result in a fire.
 While incidents of fires during charging have yet to become commonplace, they have occurred (watch one here), and with the increase in EVs, this is likely to increase.